About Our Community

 We open our arms to the local community, including many local groups that use our community for its meetings, such as the Shreveport Rose Society and the local Parkinson’s group.
 University Terrace Neighborhood Association also uses our building for their monthly meetings.
 For these various groups, we set up coffee and refreshments at no charge for them to enjoy.
 Essentially we provide meeting space as a community service and view this as a win-win for everyone.

 We provide three wonderful meals a day, with two entrees to chose from, as well as an always-available menu that includes a chef salad, sandwiches and soups.
 Our chefs don’t cook with salt, but it’s always on the table should residents like it.
-We are told by our residents and families that our food is delicious – and it’s also well-balanced and nutritious.
 Our dining room offers a lovely environment for sharing meals, with a two-way fireplace and views onto our two courtyards.
 In addition, at each meal, we set the tables with fresh linens.

-Dining in memory care is a bit different.
+Dining for our memory care residents is a bit different.
 Residents are given three meals and three healthy snacks a day, basically a six-meal program, to help ensure they receive proper nourishment.
 This is especially important because residents often either have no appetite or are disinterested in eating.
 And because the residents’ depth perception is typically off, we use colorful plates that help them see their food better.
 There is always someone in dining room with them, as some residents have swallowing issues.
-In addition, we have hydrations stations throughout the community – so important for cognition and general health.
+In addition, we have hydration stations throughout the community – so important for cognition and general health.